Wichita art community mourning the loss of one of its most prolific, well-loved members

 Wayne Clark, an accomplished painter whose body of work stretches back to the 1940s, died on Sunday afternoon at age 91, surrounded by his large family.

 Clark, a father of eight, had suffered from Parkinson’s disease for nearly 20 years — and had became well known for finding a way to paint through it.
-He was still working on what would be his final painting — depicting a stunning orange sunset that he and his son, Jonathan, had witnessed last winter — just days before he died.
+Just days before he died, he was still working on what would be his final painting depicting a stunning orange sunset that he and his son, Jonathan, had witnessed last winter.

 On Friday, after a lively breakfast with his son and grandson, Clark — still sporting his signature handlebar mustache — suffered a fall that resulted in a serious head injury and bleeding on his brain, said his youngest son, Jonathan, who had been has father’s caretaker.